FranciscoLozCoding/plugin-lorawan-listener/README.md

 **--debug**: enable debug logs

-**--dry**: enable dry-run mode where no messages will be broadcast to Beehive
+**--dry**: enable dry-run mode where no messages will be broadcast to Beehive (applies to both ChirpStack and Loriot)

 **--mqtt-server-ip**: MQTT server IP address